AIExScale/AIExScale.github.io/speakers/katrin-heitmann.md

   </div>
   <div style="flex: 1;">
     <h2>Biography</h2>
-    <p>Dr. Katrin Heitmann is the deputy director of Argonne’s High Energy Physics division, and a physicist and computational scientist at Argonne National Laboratory.
-She is also a Senior Associate for the Kavli Institute for Cosmological Physics at the University of Chicago and a member of NAISE at Northwestern.
-Before joining Argonne, Katrin was a staff member at Los Alamos National Laboratory.
-Her research currently focuses on computational cosmology, in particular on trying to understand the causes for the accelerated expansion of the Universe.
-She is responsible for large simulation campaigns with HACC and for the tools in the associated analysis library, CosmoTools.
-Katrin is a member of several major astrophysical surveys that aim to shed light on this question and was until recently the Spokesperson for the LSST Dark Energy Science Collaboration.</p>
+    <p>Katrin Heitmann is a cosmologist whose research involves large-scale computer simulations of the Universe, focused on understanding its distribution of matter and rate of expansion.
+She is a Deputy Division Director of High Energy Physics at the Argonne National Laboratory, the former spokesperson of the LSST Dark Energy Science Collaboration, a senior associate of the Kavli Institute for Cosmological Physics at the University of Chicago, an affiliate of the Northwestern-Argonne Institute of Science and Engineering at Northwestern University, and a senior member of the NSF-Simons SkAI Institute.</p>

     <h2>Contact</h2>
     <ul>